-One of the most daunting aspects of doing business as an entrepreneur is coming to the realization that your business is failing and needing to decide whether to salvage or close it for good.
+One of the most daunting aspects of doing business as an entrepreneur is coming to the realization that your company is failing and needing to decide whether to salvage or close up for good.
 Business owners must often review their operations to determine how sustainable the business is.
-When the business is no longer profitable due to a poor economic situation, strong competition or other factors, it is essential that a business owner knows how to close a business the right way.
+When the business is no longer profitable due to a poor economic situation, strong competition, or other factors, it is essential that a business owner knows how to close a business the right way.

 The dissolution of a business involves a step-by-step process.
 Knowing how to close a company will save you from any potential lawsuit, loss of business and personal reputations, and excessive charges.
 Whether it is an LLC or a corporation or a sole proprietorship, this checklist will guide you all the way through the dissolution of your business.

 Before arriving at the decision to close your company, it is essential to assess the debt obligations and financial strengths of your business.